view of lake dobbiaco in dolomites italy

 It’s only 150m from the Nives ski lift and 200m Ciampioni cable car.
 That gives you great access to some incredible ski slopes in the Dolomiti SuperSki area.
 There’s a bus stop just 50m from the hotel.

-The rooms are quite big and nicely decorated in wood.
+The rooms are big and nicely decorated in wood.
 There are apartments available, too, which have a kitchen.
 There’s a breakfast, as well, and a parking spot included in the price.

 To see prices and reviews, check booking.com